Kabbalah: Claims for authority

 As well as ascribing ancient origins to texts, and reception of Oral Torah transmission, the greatest and most innovative Kabbalists claimed mystical reception of direct personal divine revelations, by heavenly mentors such as Elijah the Prophet, the souls of Talmudic sages, prophetic revelation, soul ascents on high, etc. On this basis Arthur Green speculates, that while the Zohar was written by a circle of Kabbalists in medieval Spain, they may have believed they were channeling the souls and direct revelations from the earlier mystic circle of Shimon bar Yochai in 2nd century Galilee depicted in the Zohar's narrative.
 Academics have compared the Zohar mystic circle of Spain with the romanticised wandering mystic circle of Galilee described in the text.
 Similarly, Isaac Luria gathered his disciples at the traditional Idra assembly location, placing each in the seat of their former reincarnations as students of Shimon bar Yochai.

 Criticism

-Dualistic cosmology

-Although Kabbalah propounds the Unity of God, one of the most serious and sustained criticisms is that it may lead away from monotheism, and instead promote dualism, the belief that there is a supernatural counterpart to God.
-The dualistic system holds that there is a good power versus an evil power.
-There are two primary models of Gnostic-dualistic cosmology: the first, which goes back to Zoroastrianism, believes creation is ontologically divided between good and evil forces; the second, found largely in Greco-Roman metaphysics like Neo-Platonism, argues that the universe knew a primordial harmony, but that a cosmic disruption yielded a second, evil dimension to reality.
-This second model influenced the cosmology of the Kabbalah.

-According to Kabbalistic cosmology, the Ten Sephirot correspond to ten levels of creation.
-These levels of creation must not be understood as ten different "gods" but as ten different ways of revealing God, one per level.
-It is not God who changes but the ability to perceive God that changes.

-While God may seem to exhibit dual natures (masculine-feminine, compassionate-judgmental, creator-creation), all adherents of Kabbalah have consistently stressed the ultimate unity of God.
-For example, in all discussions of Male and Female, the hidden nature of God exists above it all without limit, being called the Infinite or the "No End" (Ein Sof)—neither one nor the other, transcending any definition.
-The ability of God to become hidden from perception is called "Restriction" (Tzimtzum).
-Hiddenness makes creation possible because God can become "revealed" in a diversity of limited ways, which then form the building blocks of creation.